jshin22/servicebot/README.md

-# Project Title
+# Servicebot

-"tItle" uses artificial intelligence to provide users with different types of community service opportunities that suits their best interest based on their personalities.
+"Servicebot" uses artificial intelligence to provide users with different types of community service opportunities that suits their best interest based on their personalities.

 ## Getting Started